-\textbf{The effect of temporal window size.} As gait recognition analyzes time-series signals, the temporal window size is of large importance.
-As we demonstrate in~\cref{fig:temporal}, for silhouette-based and point-based methods alike, models trained with a larger temporal window size can obtain better performance.
-This is particularly useful if the dataset has long duration sequences, \eg, in BRIAR.
-Training with more frames requires more computational power, especially when the model itself is already large.
-As we showed in~\cref{fig:temporal}, large models like GaitBase not only have more FLOPs than GaitContour, but a steeper rate at which their FLOPs increases.
-In fact, GaitContour uses less FLOPs with a 100-frame input compared to a 30-frame input to GaitBase.
+In principle, gait recognition explores temporal patterns to perform biometrics; however, this aspect of gait recognition has seldom been analyzed due to the frame number limitation in popular datasets.
+As we demonstrate in~\cref{fs}, for image-based and keypoint-based methods, models trained with a larger temporal window size can obtain better performance.
+This is particularly useful if the dataset has long-duration sequences, \eg, in BRIAR.
+Training with more frames requires more computation, especially when the model itself is already large.
+As we showed in~\cref{fs}, large models like GaitBase not only have more FLOPs than GaitContour, but a steeper rate at which their FLOPs increase given more frames.
+In fact, GaitContour uses fewer FLOPs with a 100-frame input compared to a 30-frame to GaitBase.
 The performance gap between GaitContour and GaitBase also increases as the temporal window size goes down, likely because GaitBase overfits more on smaller details due to its dense inputs and large model.

-\textbf{Additional analyses and experiments:} Please refer to the supplementary material section for data and experiments including 1) dataset and implementation details; 2) detailed description of Contour-Pose construction,\textit{etc.}